Ruban2205/Flutter-Login-Signup/README.md

-# Student Login/Signup Application
+# 🚀 Flutter Login Signup application

-Developed a new flutter application project with firebase authentication.
-Flutter is a single codebase framework to develop a cross-platform applications.
-This repository has a flutter login/signup application developed with the single codebase framework and written in Dart Language.
+This is a Flutter application that provides a student login and signup functionality using Firebase authentication.
+The app is built using the Dart programming language and utilizes the Flutter framework.

 ## Getting Started